mvolkmann/MyUnixEnv/notes/11tyNotes.md

 1. Create the file `layout.njk` in this directory.
    This uses the Nunjucks templating language, but others can be used.
+   The Nunjucks library does not need to be installed.
    For details on Nunjucks syntax, see
    [Nunjucks Templating](https://mozilla.github.io/nunjucks/templating.html)
+   It's a pretty extensive language!

    ```njk
    <html>